This Week In Ideas Shared With a Panopto Video — June 27, 2014

 And more and more subject matter experts are starting to see the value of video.
 This week we saw ever more educational and entertaining recordings among the latest presentations shared online with the Panopto video platform.

-And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s presentation recording software.
+And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s multi-camera video software.

 Higher Education Teaching Matters

 Join Duncan Lawson, Pro Vice Chancellor Formative Education and Professor of Mathematics Education, for his recorded lecture on the importance of teaching in Higher Education.
 Lawson delves into the history of the lecture format, observes how today’s learners have changed, and looks into the future of the connected learner.

 iFightDepression: E-Self-Management of Depression in the Context of Current and Future Mental Health Programs

 Depression and suicidality are two important and often overlapping public health problems.
 Because of this overlap, improving the care of people with depression is also considered to be an effective approach to prevent suicide.
 Join this day-long recorded symposium from the European Alliance Against Depression and Preventing Depression and Improving Awareness through Networking in the EU (PREDI-NU), as the groups create a forum of key political and academic stakeholders, generate discussion on current mental health policy and the future of e-self-management, and strengthen networks and create opportunities for sustainability and cooperation for future research.